KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 Multilevel modeling utilizes specific subscript notation to denote levels and parameters within the model.
 This notation typically follows a pattern:
 * **i**: Indicates the lower-level unit (e.g., time point in longitudinal studies, students in cross-sectional educational research, etc.).
-*  **j**: Represents the higher-level unit in models with more than two levels (e.g., classrooms, schools).
-In longitudinal multilevel modeling, 'i' often denotes individuals, while 'j' denotes time points.
-Therefore, a subscript 'ij' refers to individual 'i' at time 'j'.
+*  **j**: Represents the higher-level unit in models with more than one levels (e.g., classrooms, schools).
+In longitudinal multilevel modeling, 'i' often denotes time points, while 'j' denotes individuals.
+Therefore, a subscript 'ij' refers to individual 'j' at time 'i.'
+However, some scholars may prefer to write it in reverse, as in a cross-sectional MLM, 'i' often refers to individuals.
+Consequently, some longitudinal MLM studies refer to 'ij' as time 'j' of individual 'i'.
 *   **0, 1, 2, …, n**: These numbers as subscripts represent the indices of predictors in the model.
 '0' refers to the intercept; '1' to the first variable; '2' to the second variable, and so on.
 In cases where there is more than one number in a subscript, the first number typically denotes the order of predictors at Level 1, and the second refers to the order of predictors at Level 2.
 For instance:
     * γ<sub>01</sub> represents the effect of the first Level 2 predictor on the Level 1 intercept.
     * γ<sub>11</sub> indicates the effect of the first Level 2 predictor on the slope of the first Level 1 predictor.